VIRUS-ATTACK/Beta_btp/README.md

 # Beta_btp
-This is created just to test our BTP implementation.
+This was created just to test our BTP implementation.